Gift Netflix or try it yourself with a Netflix e-Gift Card from Target Australia

 Follow these steps to enable subtitles or closed captioning:

-Not only does Netflix offer a comprehensive library of movies and TV shows for an audio impaired audience, it also lets you customise the font and colour of closed captions and subtitles– especially handy if your eyesight isn't what it used to be.
+Not only does Netflix offer a comprehensive library of movies and TV shows for an audio-impaired audience, but it also lets you customise the font and colour of closed captions and subtitles, which is especially handy if your eyesight isn't what it used to be.